kamikaze/webdav/README.rst

 **Version 1.1.2 - 07.06.2018**
  * Check for is_dir after confirmed that resource exists by https://github.com/kamikaze
+ * Download remote file for open() only if it exists by https://github.com/kamikaze

 **Version 1.1.1 - 07.06.2018**
  * Bug fixes by https://github.com/kamikaze